The intake of nutrients is defined by the nutrient levels in the feed and the amount of feed consumed.

 |Methionine + Cystine||%||Min||0.82||0.71||0.58||0.65|

-The aim of layer diets is to optimise egg production, provide the nutrition required to safeguard health and maintain the desired bodyweight.
-This can be in terms of egg numbers, egg size or egg mass.
+The aim of layer diets is to optimise egg production (in terms of egg numbers, egg size or egg mass), provide the nutrition required to safeguard health and maintain the desired bodyweight.
 As with layer pullets, different breeders recommend different feeding strategies for their birds, including the number of different diets fed during the laying stage.
-Calcium is increased in the ration for egg shell formation.
+Calcium is increased for egg shell formation.
 Table 3 provides data on typical nutrient levels for layer diets.

 Table 3.
-Examples of layer diets (at 100g per day intake level)
+Examples of layer diets (at 100 grams per day intake level)

 This unique presentation shows the fundamental structure and anatomy of the chicken